Keen2Kode/ticket-viewer-zendesk/README.md

 * Since there's no database, the models Zendesk and Ticket exist to access and manipulate API data.

 > Tells the user something is wrong if there is a program error.
 * Based on this requirement, I added this `rescue_from StandardError, with: :program_error_render` to the ApplicationController class.
 This means that most errors will be caught and redirected to a custom template.
-To see the general errors normally, uncomment this line.
+To see the general errors normally, comment this line out.